MinDutch03/Duc_Nguyen_Minh/README.md

 # Project Problems Overview

-This README outlines three distinct problem areas addressed in our projects, along with their corresponding solutions and implementation details.
+This README outlines three distinct problem areas addressed in my project, along with their corresponding solutions and implementation details.

 ## Problem 4: Summation to n - Algorithm Efficiency Analysis